awesomecosmos/CS677-Machine-Learning/README.md

 # CS677-Machine-Learning

-Repository for storing code for my Pace University course CS677 Machine Learning.
+Repository for storing code for my MS in Data Science course CS677 Machine Learning at Pace University.

+**Course description:** Students will study various machine learning algorithms and their connection to the theoretical framework.
+The course topics include Introduction to Machine Learning, Formal Learning Model, Uniform Convergence, Linear Predictors, Bias-variance trade- off, Boosting, Non-uniform Learnability, Model Selection, and Validation.
+Convex learning, Regularization, and stability, Stochastic gradient descent, Support vector machines, Kernel methods.
+Finally, the course culminates with additional topics such as Decision Trees, clustering, dimensionality reduction, feature selection, and generation (optional topics may be included for learning purposes but not in the exam).

 ## Discussion Posts